Nenad Krstičić: AEK Athens

 On 26 December 2018, Red Star Belgrade announced that Krstičić's transfer to AEK Athens had gone through.
 The Athens based club activated his release clause of €500,000, six months before the end of his contract with Red Star, which saw him move to his new club.

 On 23 January 2019, he scored his first goal for his new club in an emphatic 5–0 home win against AO Chania Kissamikos for the Greek Cup round of 16.
 His team won 6–1 on aggregate and advanced to the quarter finals of the competition.

 On 3 April 2019, by lashing the ball across from the right wing, Victor Klonaridis picked out the onrushing Krstičić, who prodded it past the beaten Nikos Melissas in a 2–0 Greek Cup semifinal 1st leg against Lamia.

 On 2 February 2020, AEK Athens escaped from Peristeri Stadium with all three points thanks to Nenad Krstičić header, whose solitary goal gave Massimo Carrera’s side a narrow 1–0 win over Atromitos.
-It was his first goal for the 2019–20 Superleague.
+It was his first goal for the Super League.
 On 19 February 2020, he scored with a close tap-in in a 4–0 home win against Panetolikos for the Greek Cup quarter finals.

 On 27 September 2020, he scored with an exquisite shot outside the box, helping to a 3–0 home win against Lamia.